The Collection Process FAQ

 When is the cord blood sample collected?

 Cord blood is collected from the umbilical cord after the baby is born and after the cord has been cut and clamped.
-The doctor’s first concern is to mother and baby and once everything is ok here, then the doctor will take the blood.
+The doctor’s first concern is to mother and baby and once everything is okay, then the doctor will proceed with the cord blood collection.

 Why is the maternal sample needed and what testing is performed?